 At the time of launch, the Municipality will build on this existing public awareness.
-The Municipality will use a variety of media to communicate the objectives of the plan, the primary terms and conditions of the contract and the right to opt out at any time.
+The Municipality will use a variety of media to communicate the objectives of the plan, the primary terms and conditions of the contract and the right to opt out at any time i.
+Broad-based education efforts